eta-sys/MySerial-TCP-UDP/README.md

    To repeat an already send message, select appropriated TextBox to desired channel then use Up and Down Arrows to find it and press 'ENTER'.

-   As I use it for testing my mul-project, when opening a file it is set to recommend .ml files first.
+   As I use it for testing my 1mul-project, when opening a file it is set to recommend .ml files first.

    Svetlin